Utilities

 Core device RTIO analyzer tool

-artiq_coreanalyzer is a tool to convert core device RTIO logs to VCD waveform files that are readable by third-party tools such as GtkWave.
-This tool extracts pre-recorded data from an ARTIQ core device buffer (or from a file with the -r option), and converts it to a standard VCD file format.
+This tool retrieves core device RTIO logs either as raw data or as VCD waveform files, which are readable by third-party tools such as GtkWave.
 See RTIO analyzer for an example, or artiq.test.coredevice.test_analyzer for a relevant unit test.

 DRTIO routing table manipulation tool